 What’s so great about goats?
 The more important question to ask is what’s not great about goats?
 Raising them on your property can help you achieve a sustainable lifestyle.
 As they are one of the most versatile animals you can own.

-Here are some benefits to owning goats.
+Here are some benefits to owning and raising goats.

 They Clear Land

 Goats are living weed eaters.
 They will clear out all types of unwanted plants such as weeds, poison ivy, overgrown shrubs and blackberry bushes.
 Having goats to remove all those pesky, unwanted weeds eliminates the need to use harmful herbicides and reduces the risk of forest fires.
 They will also eat pine needles, leaves and bark.

 Despite the myth that goats will eat anything (including tin cans), they are actually picky.
 Goats are browsers and in fact, won’t even eat grass unless it’s their only choice.
 So if you think owning a goat will give you a perfectly manicured lawn, we promise this will not work in your favor.

 Raising a dairy goat can provide your family with a healthy supply of milk without having to drive to the grocery store.
 They are also more cost-effective than dairy cows because they are much smaller and require less land.
 Lactose intolerant?
 It’s been proven that goat milk is easier to digest than cow’s milk.
 The milk can also be used to make a soft, mild soap.

 Cheese?
 Yes, please.
 Known as chevre, this tangy flavored cheese made from goat’s milk pairs well with honey on toast or makes a nice queso to serve to your friends and family.
 Nubian, Saanen and Alpine are good breeds to buy for dairy purposes.